WomensBrickInitiative/research_2025/README.md

 LUGBULK is a system through which Recognized Lego Communities (commonly known as LUGS), which are groups of LEGO fans who generally assemble in the same geographic region, have the opportunity to purchase LEGO parts in bulk yearly.
 Because the parts are purchased in bulk, they are less expensive than they would be to purchase individually.
 Many of the parts available are minifigure parts, including hair, heads, torsos, legs, and accessories.

+We conducted an analysis on gender equity and flesh tone diversity in minifig heads available and how this has changed over time from 2015-2022.
+We found that flesh tone diversity has improved somewhat but not much, yet gender diversity has improved significantly such that the percentages of male, female, and neutral heads are almost exactly equal in 2022.

+We also conducted an analysis comparing the number of female wigs to the number of male wigs available as well as comparing the price distributions for female versus male wigs in 2022.
+We found that the number of wigs was fairly gender-equitable, yet female wigs were surprisingly more expensive than male wigs.

 #### Data

 Since WBI is a Recognized LEGO Community, we had access to information about all of the available parts for each year from 2015-2022.
 The data for this project is not included in the repository, as it is not publicly available.